 (ii) the LLEA notifies the licensee that the LLEA does not plan to participate in coordination activities.

 (C) The licensee shall document its efforts to coordinate with the LLEA.
-The documentation must be kept for inspection by the agency in accordance with subsection (mm) of this section.
+The documentation must be kept for inspection by the department in accordance with subsection (mm) of this section.

 (D) The licensee shall coordinate with the LLEA at least every 12 months, or when changes to the facility design or operation adversely affect the potential vulnerability of the licensee's material to theft, sabotage, or diversion.